LuisFilipePedroso/LuisFilipePedroso/README.md

 Enthusiast of the best web & mobile development technologies.
 <br/>
-I am always trying to be better in what I'm doing.
+I am always trying to be better at what I'm doing.
 <br/><br/>
-Currently, I'm working at TC, a fintech based in São Paulo - Brazil and helping the Brazilian Community of Developers with my Youtube Channel<br />
+Currently, I'm working at TC, a fintech based in São Paulo - Brazil, and helping the Brazilian Community of Developers with my Youtube Channel<br />
-My Tech Stack is related to Frontend but I'm also have backend experiences.<br />
+My Tech Stack is related to Frontend but I also have backend experience.<br />
 <br />
 ReactJS - 4yrs<br />
 React Native - 3yrs<br />